eksoverzero/newrelic_haproxy_agent/README.md

 Repurposed from https://github.com/railsware/newrelic_platform_plugins/tree/master/newrelic_haproxy_agent

+This "version" will follow the above mentioned plugin version.

 The New Relic Haproxy Plugin enables monitoring of HAProxy – a TCP/HTTP load balancer – and reports the following data for a specified proxy:

 * Error Rate (per-min)